CSML Is 1 Year Old 🎉

-Exactly 1 year ago in November 2019 was the official launch of CSML.
-It was quite a party: 150 people, from students down to investors and corporate partner, came to the event that took place at School 42 in Paris.
+Exactly 1 year ago November 2019 was the official launch of CSML.
+It was quite a party: 150 people, from students down to investors and corporate partners, came to the event that took place at School 42 in Paris.
 We had the opportunity to present what CSML was capable of: building chatbots that are context-aware, have short and long-term memory, connect to third-party APIs, are natively multi-channels...
-All the core features that make CSML *the best* chatbot oriented programming language.
+All the core features that make CSML *the best* chatbot-oriented programming language.

 Today we're going to look back on the past twelve months and see what CSML and its community of developers achieved in a year.

 As you all know, 2020 has been a tough year, while Covid-19 spreading around the world has gotten us to change the way we live.

 As soon as Covid hit Europe, the CSML team started working on an open source Covid Chatbot that we named Covidbot.
 We established strong partnerships with organizations such as the Institut Pasteur and APHP, and dedicated a great amount of our time to building a chatbot that would inform citizens and eventually slow down the spread.

 The least that we can say is that Covidbot was a huge success:

 - Over 100 cities and countries adopted the chatbot and displayed it on their websites

 - Other Covidbots had a massive amount of messages exchanged with citizens, like this one in Czech, or a Covidbot in the Philippines created by Quanta Digital from our open source template.
 Together, these chatbots exchanged over 7 million messages with about 1 million citizens.

 Below is the usage across all Covidbots from all countries.